What you need to know before visiting

 - Sandy Pond Day Use Area and Trail

-- Coastal Trail (between HQ Wharf to Visitor Centre)
+- Coastal Trail (from HQ Wharf to Visitor Centre)

 - Heritage Trail